Get Relief from Piriformis Issues

-If you suffer from any tingling or numbness sensations that run from the lower back to your buttocks, sometimes even radiating down the leg and/or into the foot, you may find relief in stretching the piriformis muscle.
+If you suffer from any tingling or numbness sensation that runs from the lower back to your buttocks, sometimes even radiating down the leg and/or into the foot, you may find relief in stretching the piriformis muscle.

 The piriformis is located deep in the hip and close to the sciatic nerve.
 The term “piriformis syndrome” is used whenever the piriformis muscle becomes tight or inflamed, which can cause irritation or pinching of the sciatic nerve.

 Stretching the piriformis muscle can help relieve discomfort along the sciatic nerve.
-Try performing the following three stretches for the piriformis and gluteal muscles to help decrease the painful symptoms along the sciatic nerve and increase comfortable range of motion about the hip joint.
+Try performing one or more of the following stretches for the piriformis and gluteal muscles to help decrease the painful symptoms along the sciatic nerve and increase the comfortable range of motion about the hip joint.

-To get into position to stretch your right hip, start in a sprinter's stance with both hands under your shoulders and your left leg extended behind you, with the right foot tucked underneath your chest.
-Slide your right foot toward your left hip until you can lower body onto your right foot as shown with right hip resting on the floor.
-Press your chest forward, keeping a hinged position at the hip, and as you feel comfortable doing so, lean chest downward as shown until chest rests on knee.
-Hold 30 seconds.
-Repeat other side.
+To get into position to stretch your right hip, start in a sprinter’s stance with both hands under your shoulders and your left leg extended behind you, with the right foot tucked underneath your chest.
+Slide your right foot toward your left hip until you can lower your body onto your right foot as shown, with your right hip resting on the floor.
+Press your chest forward, keeping a hinged position at the hip, and as you feel comfortable doing so, lean your chest downward as shown until it rests on your knee.
+Hold for 30 seconds.
+Repeat to the other side.

-Lie on your back, legs extended along the floor, right arm resting on the floor straight out to the side.
-Bring your right knee in toward your chest and very gently clasp the knee with your left hand, then gradually pull the knee over toward the floor, keeping right arm and shoulder flat on the floor.
-You should feel a stretch in the hip, lower back and obliques, as well as the right pectorals and shoulder.
+To perform the Figure 4 Stretch, lie on your back, legs extended along the floor, right arm resting on the floor straight out to the side.
+Bring your right knee in toward your chest and very gently clasp the knee with your left hand, then gradually pull the knee over toward the floor, keeping your right arm and shoulder flat on the floor.
+You should feel a stretch in the hip, lower back, and obliques, as well as the right pectorals and shoulder.
 Hold 30 seconds.
-Repeat other side.
+Repeat to the other side.